BirdeeHub/birdeevim/README.md

 The solution?
 Include my flake itself as a plugin.
-I decided to also pass in a table of categories to the config to aid in creating packages specific to languages or projects. thus, the automatically generated init.vim calls:
+I decided to also pass in a table of categories to the config to aid in creating packages specific to languages or projects.

+To add new categories, simply add a new list, and enable the category

+#### thus, the automatically generated init.vim calls:
 ```
 lua require('myLuaConfig').setup({<table of categories with boolean values>})
 ```
+This is generated in [NeovimBuilder](./nix/NeovimBuilder.nix) based on the categories enabled, and the categories of plugins or dependencies present

-The reason I want to do it this way is the setup instructions for new plugins are all in Lua so translating them is effort, I didnt want to be forced into creating a new lua file for every plugin, I wanted my neovim config to be neovim flavored so I can take advantage of all the neovim tools
+#### These are the reasons I wanted to do it this way:

+    The setup instructions for new plugins are all in Lua so translating them is effort, I didnt want to be forced into creating a new lua file for every plugin, I wanted my neovim config to be neovim flavored (so that I can take advantage of all the neovim dev tools with minimal fuss)

-and the table of categories allows me to react to dynamic packaging within the lua config. also lua throws no errors if the index wasnt there, it just returns nil which allows you check if and not worry.
+The table of categories allows me to react to dynamic packaging within the lua config.

+Lua doesn't throw errors if the index wasnt included, it just returns nil which allows you check if and not worry.

 If I want to not load it on startup,